The holidays are fast approaching so now is a good time to explore some of the unique aspects of family gatherings for empty nesters.

 Christmases were much more conducive to travel with plenty of time between semesters for longer stays.
 We never had any problems there — who doesn’t want to visit the Caribbean in late December?

-We have the benefit of two out of our three offspring living in the same city, so now holidays in New York City are becoming the norm.
-We have had the pleasure of staying in The Piglet ‘s studio apartment when we visit the city and even gobbled up Thanksgiving dinner at Decibel’s humble abode last year.
-Pretty cool… and Decibel can cook up a mean pumpkin pie.
+We no longer have the benefit of two out of our three offspring living in the same city, but holidays in New York City are becoming the norm.
+We have had the pleasure of staying in The Piglet ‘s studio apartment when we visit the city and even gobbled up Thanksgiving dinner at Decibel’s humble abode.
+It’s a tight fit to say the lease, even just for the five of us in the immediate family.

 All in all, we have discovered that it really doesn’t matter where you are or what’s on the table, it’s all about being together.
 One of our best family memories involved a ill-fated trip to Cleveland.
 Not having planned properly (who?
 US?), we ended up with three teen-agers stuck in a hotel on Thanksgiving.
 Not a restaurant was open in the city, so we made a spread out of tortilla chips and beef jerky from the mini mart next door.